qiuqiangkong/audioset_tagging_cnn/README.md

 The pretrained models can be downloaded from https://zenodo.org/record/3576403

 ## Inference
-First download the pretrained models.
+After downloading the pretrained models.
 Inference labels of an audio clip is simple!

 ```
 MODEL_TYPE="Cnn14"